clykins90/photo_report/README.md

   - Normalizes photo object structures before sending to API
   - Handles missing or inconsistent fields gracefully
   - Preserves critical analysis data while eliminating unnecessary fields

+### Unified Image Handling
+The application now uses a consistent approach for image URL handling across all steps of the report creation process:

+1. **Centralized Image URL Resolution**:
+   - Implemented a `getBestImageUrl` function that intelligently determines the best available image URL based on a priority list
+   - This ensures thumbnails and images are displayed consistently throughout the application

+2. **Robust Fallback Mechanism**:
+   - The image display system now tries multiple possible sources in a specific order:
+     1. Direct thumbnail URL from server response
+     2. Thumbnail filename from server response
+     3. Thumbnail path extraction
+     4. Optimized image URL
+     5. Original image URL
+     6. Client-side preview blob
+     7. Default placeholder image

+3. **Simplified Error Handling**:
+   - Added simple and reliable error handlers that display a placeholder when image loading fails
+   - Removed complex cascading fallback logic in favor of a single, predictable approach

+This unified approach ensures that images display properly throughout the entire report creation workflow, regardless of which stage the user is viewing.

 ## Getting Started